 Current law includes a provision that prohibits procurement of Chinese rolling stock except in limited circumstances.
 Our members have expressed both support and opposition to these provisions.
-Rep. Rick Crawford (R-AR) introduced H.R.
-3317, the Rolling Stock Protection Act, which was approved by the House Committee on Transportation and Infrastructure by voice vote on May 23.

-The purpose of this updated Fact Sheet is to summarize H.R.
-3317.
-The bill amends current law to remove the life-time exemption from the prohibition on the procurement of rolling stock from certain vehicle manufacturers for parties to executed contracts.
+Representative Rick Crawford (R-AR) introduced H.R.
+3317, the Rolling Stock Protection Act, which amends current law to remove the lifetime exemption from the prohibition on the procurement of rolling stock from certain vehicle manufacturers for parties to executed contracts.
+On May 23, 2023, the House Committee on Transportation reported H.R.
+3317 favorably to the House by voice vote.
+See H. Rept.
+118-508.
+On May 21, the House of Representatives passed the bipartisan bill by voice vote.